NVIDIA/NeMo/docs/source/asr/speaker_recognition/configs.rst

 Decoder Configurations
 ------------------------

-After features have been computed from speakernet encoder, we pass the features to decoder to compute embeddings and then to compute log_probs for training models.
+After features have been computed from speakernet encoder, we pass these features to thedecoder to compute embeddings and then to compute log probabilities for training models.

 .. code-block:: yaml